BLM WAGES WAR ON ARCHANGEL MICHAEL | VirtueOnline

 Nevertheless, Reeve's petition "calling for this medal to be completely redesigned in a more appropriate way and for an official apology to be given for the offense it has given" has garnered over 5,000 signatures -- from mostly "woke" white malcontents.

-Meanwhile, a number of Church of England cathedrals, including Westminster Abbey, St. Paul's Cathedral, Bristol Cathedral and Manchester Cathedral have begun reviewing statues and stained-glass windows that may potentially cause offense to BLM mobs.
+Meanwhile, a number of Church of England cathedrals, including Westminster Abbey, Bristol Cathedral and Manchester Cathedral have begun reviewing statues and stained-glass windows that may potentially cause offense to BLM mobs.

 All these cathedrals are former Roman Catholic churches that were illegally appropriated by the English state and had their ownership transferred to the newly created Church of England.
 Many of the churches were subject to the politically correct iconoclasm of the Reformation.